Your move, Brit Awards.

 It was not without its critics, with some not feeling the super-charged medley approach:

-Gaga giving us her Jive Bunny and the Mastermixers version of Bowie's legacy.— Thankful Bell (@mgbesq) February 16, 2016
+Gaga giving us her Jive Bunny and the Mastermixers version of Bowie's legacy.— Jingle Bell (@mgbesq) February 16, 2016

 However, for the attention-deficit era that we live in, it was perhaps a good way of holding everyone's gaze, showing just how many great songs he was responsible for - and no one could deny Gaga's passion in paying tribute to one of her heroes.